gilleskratzer/ABN/quickstart_examples.md

 print(names(myres.c$marginals))
 ```

 Gives a list of all posterior densities.
-Plot some of the marginal posterior densities - note that, by default, all variables are standarized.
+Plot some of the marginal posterior densities - note that, by default, all variables are standardized.

 ```r
 par(mfrow=c(1,2))